 Aviation Gasoline from Sun Coast Resources

 Avgas grades are defined primarily by their octane rating.
-Two ratings are applied to aviation gasolines (the lean mixture rating and the rich mixture rating) which results in a multiple numbering system e.g. Avgas 100/130 (in this case the lean mixture performance rating is 100 and the rich mixture rating is 130).
+Two ratings are applied to aviation gasolines (the lean mixture rating and the rich mixture rating) which results in a multiple numbering system.
+Using ‘Avgas 100/130’ as an example, the lean mixture performance rating is 100 and the rich mixture rating is 130.

 In the past, there were many different grades of aviation gasoline in general us.
 For example, 80/87, 91/96, 100/130,108/135 and 115/145.
 However, with decreasing demand these have been rationalized down to one principle grade: Avgas 100/130.
 (To avoid confusion and to attempt to eliminate errors in handling aviation gasoline, it is common practice to designate the grade by only the lean mixture performance.
 For example.
 Avgas 100/130 becomes Avgas 100).
 More recently, an additional grade was introduced to allow one fuel to be used in engines originally designed for grades with lower lead contents.
 This grade is named Avgas 100LL, the LL standing for ‘low lead’.

 All equipment and facilities handling avgas are color coded and prominently display the API markings denoting the grade carried.
 Currently, the two major grades in use internationally are Avgas 100LL and Avgas 100.
 To ease identification the fuels are dyed.
 For example Avgas 100LL is colored blue, while Avgas 100 is colored green.